leonstel/leonstel.github.io/drafts/distribution_generation.md

 Random is a concept to capture uncertainty, the moment you see the outcome it is not longer being random.

+Random influences your personal live.
+Random and its distributions will determine if you are being checked by the government for fraud, which movies you are most likely to like on Netflix.

+Even if you choose to ignore your habits, its that part of the distribution of actions.

 **Computers are not random.**
 Stories on that